sheddyranking/Amazon-music-review/README.md

 3.check dataset info

+4.Reviews Preprocessing and Cleaning
+> Check Null values and Fillna

 ### Problem statement.
 This is the Problem Statement given by ISRO to classify the customer comments.
 This would be helpful for the organization to understand Customer feedbacks.
 Webportals like Bhuvan get vast amount of feedback from the users.
 To go through all the feedback's can be a tedious job.
 You have to categorize opinions expressed in feedback forums.
 This can be utilized for feedback management system.
 We Classification of individual comments/reviews.and we also determining overall rating based on individual comments/reviews.
 So that company can get a complete idea on feedback's provided by customers and can take care on those particular fields.
 This makes more loyal Customers to the company, increase in business , fame ,brand value ,profits.